jlaua2/CS351--Group-12/README.md

 **Q8: How will you ensure your deployment is reliable and easy to update?**

-we will use CI/CD pipelines (GitHub Actions) to automatically test and deploy changes
+We will use CI/CD pipelines (GitHub Actions) to automatically test and deploy changes

 The deployment will be contained using Docker for consistency across environments

-we will use logging, and monitoring to detect downtime
+We will use logging, and monitoring to detect downtime

 For updates, we’ll implement zero downtime deployments so the app remains available while pushing new versions